shurik179/pov-library/README.md

 Please note that the same color (i.e. the same RGB values) can look quite different on your computer monitor  and on LED strip.
+POV library uses FastLED library that tries to provide some color correction (we use `TypicalSMD5050` correction setting), but there will  still  be a significant difference.
 Experiment with colors to get some feel for it.

 ## Imagelist format